KKR Real Estate Finance Trust Inc. (NYSE:KREF) Expected to Post Earnings of -$0.21 Per Share

-Wall Street analysts forecast that KKR Real Estate Finance Trust Inc. (NYSE:KREF) will announce earnings of ($0.21) per share for the current quarter, Zacks Investment Research reports.
-Two analysts have made estimates for KKR Real Estate Finance Trust’s earnings.
-KKR Real Estate Finance Trust reported earnings of $0.48 per share in the same quarter last year, which would suggest a negative year over year growth rate of 143.8%.
-The business is expected to issue its next earnings results on Tuesday, February 15th.
+Analysts expect KKR Real Estate Finance Trust Inc. (NYSE:KREF) to report ($0.21) earnings per share for the current fiscal quarter, according to Zacks.
+Two analysts have provided estimates for KKR Real Estate Finance Trust’s earnings.
+KKR Real Estate Finance Trust reported earnings per share of $0.48 in the same quarter last year, which would suggest a negative year-over-year growth rate of 143.8%.
+The business is scheduled to report its next earnings report after the market closes on Tuesday, February 8th.

-According to Zacks, analysts expect that KKR Real Estate Finance Trust will report full-year earnings of $1.46 per share for the current year.
-For the next financial year, analysts anticipate that the firm will post earnings of $1.80 per share, with EPS estimates ranging from $1.70 to $1.89.
-Zacks Investment Research’s EPS calculations are an average based on a survey of analysts that follow KKR Real Estate Finance Trust.
+On average, analysts expect that KKR Real Estate Finance Trust will report full year earnings of $1.46 per share for the current fiscal year.
+For the next fiscal year, analysts expect that the company will report earnings of $1.80 per share, with EPS estimates ranging from $1.70 to $1.89.
+Zacks Investment Research’s earnings per share calculations are an average based on a survey of sell-side research analysts that that provide coverage for KKR Real Estate Finance Trust.

-KKR Real Estate Finance Trust (NYSE:KREF) last posted its earnings results on Sunday, October 24th.
-The company reported $0.62 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.48 by $0.14.
+KKR Real Estate Finance Trust (NYSE:KREF) last released its earnings results on Sunday, October 24th.
+The company reported $0.62 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.48 by $0.14.
 KKR Real Estate Finance Trust had a net margin of 51.29% and a return on equity of 11.27%.
-During the same period in the previous year, the business posted $0.58 earnings per share.
+During the same period last year, the firm posted $0.58 earnings per share.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-BlackRock Inc. raised its holdings in KKR Real Estate Finance Trust by 19.4% in the 3rd quarter.
-BlackRock Inc. now owns 6,558,204 shares of the company’s stock worth $138,379,000 after acquiring an additional 1,063,809 shares during the last quarter.
-Vanguard Group Inc. raised its holdings in KKR Real Estate Finance Trust by 23.4% in the 2nd quarter.
-Vanguard Group Inc. now owns 3,836,682 shares of the company’s stock worth $82,987,000 after acquiring an additional 726,411 shares during the last quarter.
-Goldman Sachs Group Inc. raised its holdings in KKR Real Estate Finance Trust by 0.9% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 2,382,254 shares of the company’s stock worth $51,528,000 after acquiring an additional 22,227 shares during the last quarter.
-State Street Corp grew its position in KKR Real Estate Finance Trust by 6.0% in the 2nd quarter.
-State Street Corp now owns 1,111,826 shares of the company’s stock worth $24,524,000 after purchasing an additional 63,297 shares during the period.
-Finally, JPMorgan Chase & Co. grew its position in KKR Real Estate Finance Trust by 8.1% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 817,740 shares of the company’s stock worth $17,688,000 after purchasing an additional 61,530 shares during the period.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Advisory Services Network LLC bought a new stake in shares of KKR Real Estate Finance Trust in the 2nd quarter valued at about $37,000.
+Advisor Group Holdings Inc. raised its holdings in shares of KKR Real Estate Finance Trust by 35.6% in the 2nd quarter.
+Advisor Group Holdings Inc. now owns 1,818 shares of the company’s stock valued at $38,000 after purchasing an additional 477 shares in the last quarter.
+NEXT Financial Group Inc bought a new stake in shares of KKR Real Estate Finance Trust in the 3rd quarter valued at about $41,000.
+Point72 Hong Kong Ltd bought a new stake in shares of KKR Real Estate Finance Trust in the 3rd quarter valued at about $45,000.
+Finally, Catalyst Capital Advisors LLC raised its holdings in shares of KKR Real Estate Finance Trust by 23.8% in the 3rd quarter.
+Catalyst Capital Advisors LLC now owns 2,760 shares of the company’s stock valued at $58,000 after purchasing an additional 530 shares in the last quarter.
 Institutional investors own 74.66% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, January 14th.
-Investors of record on Friday, December 31st were issued a $0.43 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, January 14th.
+Investors of record on Friday, December 31st were issued a dividend of $0.43 per share.
 The ex-dividend date of this dividend was Thursday, December 30th.
-This represents a $1.72 dividend on an annualized basis and a yield of 7.75%.
-KKR Real Estate Finance Trust’s payout ratio is currently 80.75%.
+This represents a $1.72 dividend on an annualized basis and a yield of 8.07%.
+KKR Real Estate Finance Trust’s payout ratio is 80.75%.

 KKR Real Estate Finance Trust Company Profile